jonasricker/diffusion-model-deepfake-detection/README.md

-# Towards the Detection of Diffusion Model Deepfakes (VISAPP 2024)
+# [VISAPP2024] Towards the Detection of Diffusion Model Deepfakes

 This is the official repository for our paper "Towards the Detection of Diffusion Model Deepfakes", accepted at VISAPP 2024.